 In terms of Granada's artists, 17th-century architect and painter Alonso Cano designed the façade of the city's cathedral, which also contains paintings and sculptures by him.

 Debussy, a friend of Spanish composer Manuel de Falla, never visited Granada, but was inspired by his fellow-musician's tales of the city to write two works about it, the dramatic Soiree en Granade, and La Puerta del Vino.
 Falla himself wrote Nights in the Gardens of Spain, which depicts the Generalife.
 The Gaditano composer was also a close friend of Lorca's, and spent much time in Granada.

-The city's most famous recent visitor, was Michelle Obama, the US First Lady.
+The city's most famous recent visitor, was Michelle Obama, when she was US First Lady.
 Mrs Obama visited Granada in August 2010, as part of her Andalucian short break with her daughter Sasha, amid frenzied international press coverage.
 They visited the cathedral and watched a flamenco show about Lorca in Sacromonte, the famous gypsy cave area to the north of the city.
-Before that, Bill and Hillary Clinton made a presidential visit in 1997 (see a clip here); Bill Clinton, who had been in Granada as a student in 1968 said it had the most beautiful sunset in the world.

 FAMOUS QUOTES ABOUT GRANADA

 Lee: "Probably... the most beautiful and haunting of all Spanish cities; an African paradise set under the Sierras like a rose preserved in snow."

 Irving: "City of enchantment and fantasy."

 Brenan: "Granada was such an obviously habitable city - its waters so clear, its views so beautiful, its patisseries so good."

 Lorca: "a city where the one in love writes better than anywhere the name of his love upon the ground."